-The present work can be viewed as a continuation and in a sense a conclusion to our preceding papers \cite{IM} and \cite{AM}.
-In \cite{IM}, we proved the existence of sequential Gromov-Hausdorff limits for rescaled uniformly distributed rooted $2p$-angulations with $n$ faces, and we called Brownian map any random compact metric space that can arise in such limits (the name Brownian map first appeared in the work of Marckert and Mokkadem \cite{MM} which was dealing with a weak form of the convergence of rescaled quadrangulations).
-The main result of \cite{IM} used a compactness argument that required the extraction of suitable subsequences in order to get the desired convergence.
+The present work can be viewed as a continuation and in a sense a conclusion to our preceding papers~\cite{IM} and~\cite{AM}.
+In~\cite{IM}, we proved the existence of sequential Gromov--Hausdorff limits for rescaled uniformly distributed rooted $2p$-angulations with $n$ faces, and we called a Brownian map any random compact metric space that can arise in such limits (the name Brownian map first appeared in the work of Marckert and Mokkadem~\cite{MM} which was dealing with a weak form of the convergence of rescaled quadrangulations).
+The main result of~\cite{IM} used a compactness argument that required the extraction of suitable subsequences in order to get the desired convergence.
 The reason why this extraction was needed is the fact that the limit could not be characterized completely.
-It was proved in \cite{IM} that any Brownian map can be written in the form $(\mm_\infty, D)$, where the set $\mm_\infty$ is as described above, and $D$ is a distance on $\mm_\infty$, for which only upper and lower bounds were available in \cite{IM,AM}.
-In particular, the paper \cite{IM} provided no characterization of the distance $D$ and it was conceivable that different sequential limits, or different values of $q$, could lead to different metric spaces.
-In the present work, we solve this uniqueness problem by establishing the explicit formula (\ref{formulaD}), which had been conjectured in \cite{IM} and in a slighly different form in \cite{MM}.
+It was proved in~\cite{IM} that any Brownian map can be written in the form $(\mm_\infty, D)$, where the set $\mm_\infty$ is as described above, and $D$ is a distance on $\mm_\infty$, for which only upper and lower bounds were available in~\cite{IM,AM}.
+In particular, the paper~\cite{IM} provided no characterization of the distance $D$ and it was conceivable that different sequential limits, or different values of $q$, could lead to different metric spaces.
+In the present work, we solve this uniqueness problem by establishing the explicit formula (\ref{formulaD}), which had been conjectured in~\cite{IM} and in a slightly different form in~\cite{MM}.
 As a consequence, we obtain the uniqueness of the Brownian map, and we get that this random metric space is the scaling limit of uniformly distributed $q$-angulations with $n$ faces, for the values of $q$ discussed above.
-Our proofs strongly depend on the study of geodesics in the Brownian map that was developed in \cite{AM}.
+Our proofs strongly depend on the study of geodesics in the Brownian map that was developed in~\cite{AM}.

-At this point one should mention that the very recent paper of Miermont \cite{Mi-quad} has given another proof of Theorem \ref{mainresult} in the special case of quadrangulations ($q=4$).
-Our approach was developed independently of \cite{Mi-quad} and leads to more general results.
-On the other hand, the proof in \cite{Mi-quad} gives additional information about the properties of geodesics in $\mm_\infty$, which is of independent interest.
+At this point, one should mention that the very recent paper of Miermont~\cite{Mi-quad} has given another proof of Theorem~\ref{mainresult} in the special case of quadrangulations ($q=4$).
+Our approach was developed independently of~\cite{Mi-quad} and uses very different ingredients, leading to more general results.
+On the other hand, the proof in \cite {Mi-quad} gives additional information about the properties of geodesics in $\mm_\infty$, which is of independent interest.